If you are traveling to Armenia for the first time, then this guide is just for you.

 Lake Sevan is one of the highest lakes in the world and sometimes it seems as if the azure waters are about to touch the sky.
 The lake is especially popular in the summer amongst locals and tourists.

-Jermuk is one of best cities to relax and heal as it is the most popular spa towns in Armenia because of its healing mineral waters, mild climate and sanatoriums .
+Jermuk is one of the best cities to relax and heal as it is the most popular spa town in Armenia because of its healing mineral waters, mild climate, and sanatoriums.
 The town has more than 40 thermal springs.
 Jermuk Waterfall is the second largest waterfall in Armenia where the water tumbles down from the height of about 70m.

-For fully discovering this beautiful and old country some days are not enough.
+To fully discover this beautiful and old country some days are not enough.
 In every season Armenia is delightful and expressive.
 Try to pass a long time here so that you can feel the breath of Armenia and Armenian culture.